-Circumstances may arise where members of our board of directors or officers are directors or officers of corporations which are in competition to our interests.
+Circumstances may arise where members of the Company's board of directors or officers are directors or officers of corporations which are in competition to our interests.
 No assurances can be given that opportunities identified by such board members or officers will be provided to the Company.
-Pursuant to the Business Corporations Act (Alberta), directors who have a material interest in a proposed material transaction upon which our board of directors is voting are required to disclose their interests and refrain from voting on the transaction.
+Pursuant to the Business Corporations Act (Alberta), directors who have a material interest in a proposed material transaction upon which the Company's board of directors is voting are required to disclose their interests and refrain from voting on the transaction.